Quick-start tutorial with LXD

 If you don’t have snap, you can install LXD using one of the other installation options.

-Now we need to initialise LXD.
+Now we need to initialize LXD.
 The minimal configuration will be enough for the purposes of this tutorial.
 If you need to, you can always change the configuration at a later time.

 $ lxd init --minimal